 This sheet has the role of providing fast insights into 2 metrics pulled from Google Analytics: Avg.
 Document Interactive Time and Avg.
 Page Load Time.
 The left side shows an overview of the pages while the right side shows average site values for the desktop and mobile segments.
 On custom dashboards, I also use data pulled from Chrome User Experience Report.

 This, again, is based on data pulled from the Search Console.
 In the DEMO version, this is not very useful as it repeats values from previous sheets.
 In the personalized version, this allows quick segmentation based on keyword clusters.
-On personalized reports, there is also the advantage of editing the SC data source and automatically grouping of keywords.
+On personalized reports, there is also the advantage of editing the Google Search Console data source and automatically grouping of keywords.
 An example of queries segmentation for a real estate website can be seen here.

 This is more of a tool rather than a report.
-Based on Search Console data it offers insights into two important SEO activities
+Based on Google Search Console data it offers insights into two important SEO activities

 - Cannibalization: clicking on any keyword from the bottom table, it shows on the top table pages appearing for that query.
 This way you can quickly see if the proper landing page receives the most impressions and clicks and how many other pages are competing for that query